MostAwesomeDude/construct/docs/compilation.rst

 Some classes require constant selectors like FocusedSeq Union (otherwise raise NotImplementedError if compiled)

+Exceptions do not include `path` information

 Adapters and validators, and mappings are in general not compilable

-Exceptions do not include `path` information

-Restreamed Rebuffered are not compilable (except Bitwise Bytewise BytesSwapped BitsSwapped)
+Restreamed Rebuffered are in general not compilable (except Bitwise Bytewise BytesSwapped BitsSwapped)

 Lazy* OnDemand are not compilable